 For example, assign a single opportunity owner (rather than a committee).

-This role is accountable for what happens to the ideas and has the power to make decisions.
+This role is accountable for what happens to the ideas, and has the power to make decisions.

 Next, assign a facilitator.

-Examples of subject matter expert areas include :-
+Examples expert areas could include :-

 - Customer understanding – market researchers and customer service teams who understand customer needs, and salespeople who understand retailer needs.